 - The Sign: an excellent cocktail bar with an incredibly large choice of cocktails.
 There’re mixes for any taste, lounge ambience and friendly service, which will make you stay long enough to try a big part of the menu…

-I wanted to show Julien my favorite (and very famous) Café Central but the queue at the entrance was too long.
-Anyway if it’s your first time in Vienna I’d recommend you to spend a half of an hour for waiting and get a table at this historical place.
+I wanted to re-visit my favorite (and very famous) Café Central but the queue at the entrance was too long.
+Anyway if it’s your first time in Vienna I’d recommend you to spend a half of an hour waiting and get a table at this historical place.
 In the evening there’s live music and the interior is very beautiful.
 A thought that a hundred of years ago Freud, Trotski or Lenin were probably sitting at the same place definitely adds some charm to this establishment.

 Vienna is worth a long trip but even a weekend there will leave you in total awe!
 It’s one of the most elegant, cleanest and safest cities I know – no wonder it has been ranked best city in the world to live in for last 10 years in a row.
 The only danger of visiting Vienna – you will never want to leave…